Natalie Roser Shows Off Her Pert Booty In Light Pink Bikini & Thong

-The model modeled swimwear from Natasha Oakley’s line, Monday Swimwear.
+The model posed in swimwear from Natasha Oakley’s line, Monday Swimwear.
 Those who follow the models know that both are Australian entrepreneurs.
-In her caption, she mentioned that it had been a good day and added several emoji to her statement.
+In the caption, she mentioned that it had been a good day and added several emoji.

-Natalie wore a Palma bottom and top from the Monday Swimwear range.
-The baby pink color complemented her sun-kissed skin and she looked radiant in the two-piece swimsuit.
+Natalie wore a Palma bottom and top from the swimwear line.
+The baby pink color complemented her sun-kissed skin, and she looked radiant in the two-piece swimsuit.

-The swimsuit top clung to her voluptuous curves and tied behind her back.
+The swimsuit top hugged her voluptuous curves and tied behind her back.
 Natalie teamed it with its matching bottoms.
 The thong clung to her pert booty, allowing her to show off her toned hips and thighs.
 The strings tied high on her hips and dangled down her legs invitingly.

 The 30-year-old put her midsection on display.
 She flaunted her toned abs and tiny waist as she posed for the camera.

-The social media star took to the outdoors for the snap.
+The social media star was outdoors for the snap.
 In the background, the sea rippled as the sun basked down on it.
 Trees lined the ocean and a boat stood sentry in the distance.

 Natalie’s fans loved the image and inundated her with likes, emoji, and compliments.
 This particular snap has already accumulated more than 16,000 likes.
 Some admirers waxed lyrical in the comments section.